Name tag with your Puppy's Name & Your contact information

 Cherry tomatoes(small amounts, NO leafs or stems)

 Flea & Tick Preventatives: We consider many options when it comes to repelling and killing fleas/ticks.
-We preferably use Bravecto 3month chewable(6mo+), Nexgard monthly chewable(8w+) or Frontline monthly topical spray(8w+) on our adult dogs and older puppies.
-We DO NOT recommend ANY flea/tick collars.
-In our experience, dogs like to play and mouth each other’s necks which can cause them to ingest the poison on the collars leading to possible neurological issues.
-For a natural alternative.. we also sometimes like to bathe our dogs/puppies in Dr. Bronner's Peppermint Pure Castile Liquid Soap, this helps to kill and repel any fleas or ticks but needs to be diluted with lots of water before use.
+During the Spring & Summer, we preferably use Bravecto 3month chewable(6mo+), Nexgard monthly chewable(8w+) or Frontline monthly topical spray(8w+) on our adult dogs and older puppies.
+We DO NOT recommend ANY flea/tick collars or flea/tick soap.
+In our experience, dogs like to play and mouth each other’s necks which can cause them to ingest the chemicals on the collars leading to possible neurological issues.
+For a more natural alternative.. we like to bathe our dogs/puppies in Dr. Bronner's Peppermint Pure Castile Liquid Soap, this helps to kill and repel any fleas or ticks but needs to be diluted with lots of water before use and used with a conditioner.
+Another alternative to kill fleas on their coat is the Original Blue Dawn Dish soap.
+However this should be diluted, used only temporarily and followed up with a heavy conditioner because it will dry out their skin and coat.
 We DO NOT recommend Hartz or Serresto dog flea/tick medication, collars, shampoos or conditioners due to research and first-hand experience.
 Please keep in mind that we are NOT veterinarians and we do what we’ve learned works best for us and our dogs!